artem4444/Star-shaped-Cpp-Master/README.md

 ### subdirectory Cmakelist: /tests/cmakelists
 we separate tests cmakelist from the main one not to compile extra files in production stage

+# CMake Generator

+*CMake is a "meta build system"*.
+It doesn't compile your code directly, but instead creates the needed files to use another more "native" build system without you having to worry about manually implementing it for each platform.
+On Unix (Linux) this tends to be a good ol' Makefile.
+On Windows it's usually a Visual Studio (NOT VS Code) project.
+On macOS, an Xcode project.
+These aren't the only options though.
+If you use MSYS2/MinGW you can also use Makefiles on Windows, and CMake can generate a MinGW makefile.
+Another popular cross platform build system it can generate for is Ninja.

+Generators create build files for different build systems; the compilers (MSVC, GCC, Clang) are used by those generators

+! check how it works in PC (stack): doesnt work in desktop

 # GTest